 Leaving the cultural landmarks of the city behind we took a 20 minute uphill walk through a pine tree forest to the Pyynikki Observation Tower located at the top of the world’s highest gravel ridge Pyynikinharju.
 The old tower stands 26 metres high and a small lift takes visitors to the observation deck for €2.
 There are splendid views from the top looking down on Lake Pyhäjärvi.
 On the ground floor there’s a pretty little cafe which has a good range of homemade cakes and buns and is very popular with locals and visitors to the area.

 Moving on, we walked down some steep wooden steps and followed a path to the edge of Lake Pyhäjärvi which looked crystal clear this afternoon in the bright sunshine.
 The path continued past an attractive beach before heading back through the forest towards the town centre.

 Next, it was time to stroll across the town to the Näsinneula Observation Tower which is located on the edge of the Särkänniemi Amusement Park.
 The tower is the second tallest in the Nordic Region and the most famous symbol of Tampere.
-It costs €5 to take the lift to the top and today we were rewarded with far reaching views of around 20 kilometers in every direction.
+It costs €5 to take the lift to the top and today we were rewarded with far reaching views of around 20 kilometres in every direction.
 The two lifts take only 32 seconds to ascend the 130 metre tower, rising at a rate of six metres per second.